christex-foundation/progression-framework/frameworks/product.md

       - level: 3
         criteria:
           - 'Can gather influence and support for their work, confidently debating and defending their decisions and approach.'
-          - 'Communicates effectively to a wide range of stakeholders, e.g. sharing update with ExCo/all hands or community.'
+          - 'Communicates effectively to a wide range of stakeholders, e.g. sharing update with all hands or community.'
       - level: 4
         criteria:
           - 'Ensures the team has strong relationships with stakeholders, fully recognises their constraints and concerns and creates mutual recognition and trust.'